 - Agency for Healthcare Research and Quality (AHRQ) Data Spotlight, Blacks Experiencing Fast-Rising Rates of Overdose Deaths Involving Synthetic Opioids Other Than Methadone (PDF | 530 KB) and related infographic (PDF | 864 KB) This spotlight highlights data from the 2018 National Healthcare Quality and Disparities Report specific to synthetic opioid overdose deaths among the Black/African American population.

 - The Historically Black Colleges and Universities Center for Excellence in Behavioral Health is a program that recruits students to careers in the behavioral health field to address mental and substance use disorders, providing training that can lead to careers in the behavioral health field, and/or preparing students for obtaining advanced degrees in the behavioral health field.

 SAMHSA Behavioral Health Resources

-- Drugs, Alcohol, and HIV/AIDS: A Consumer Guide for African Americans – 2007 is designed to increase awareness among African American consumers about the link between HIV/AIDS and substance use.
+- Drugs, Alcohol, and HIV/AIDS: A Consumer Guide for African Americans is a guide that provides information for African American consumers on the link between HIV/AIDS and substance use.
 It explains the increased risk of HIV transmission and the importance of treatment for alcohol and substance misuse and HIV/AIDS.

 Federal Initiatives and Resources

-- Pathways to Freedom: Winning the Fight Against Tobacco from the Centers for Disease Control and Prevention (CDC) – 2003 is a publication that addresses tobacco issues specific to African Americans, such as targeted advertising campaigns and historical, cultural, and socioeconomic influences.
+- Pathways to Freedom: Winning the Fight Against Tobacco (Centers for Disease Control and Prevention) is a publication that addresses tobacco issues specific to African Americans, such as targeted advertising campaigns and historical, cultural, and socioeconomic influences.